Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Introduction

-To mitigate these risks, potential-based reward transformations \cite{ng1999shaping, devlin2014pbdR} provide a rigorous theoretical safeguard that ensures policy invariance.
-However, these frameworks do not alleviate the intractable practical burden of manually discovering an effective potential function for a highly dynamic multi-agent environment.
+To mitigate these risks, potential-based reward transformations \cite{ng1999shaping, devlin2014pbdR} provide a rigorous theoretical guarantee that ensures policy invariance.
+However, these frameworks do not eliminate the practical burden of manually designing an effective potential function for highly dynamic multi-agent environments.
 Traditional data-driven paradigms, including Inverse Reinforcement Learning (IRL) \cite{ziebart2008maxent} and Learning from Human Preferences \cite{christiano2017preferences}, attempt to automate this process by recovering reward functions from expert demonstrations.
-Yet, in simulation-heavy MARL settings, the overhead of collecting synchronized, high-quality multi-agent demonstrations often proves prohibitive.
-This creates a critical gap in the literature: the growing need for a scalable, autonomous reward design mechanism capable of discovering effective coordination incentives without intensive human-in-the-loop supervision.
+Yet, in simulation-based MARL settings, the cost of collecting synchronized, high-quality multi-agent demonstrations often proves prohibitive.
+This creates a critical gap in the literature: the need for a scalable, autonomous reward design mechanism capable of discovering effective coordination incentives without intensive human-in-the-loop supervision.

-The recent evolution of Large Language Models (LLMs) offers a transformative paradigm for addressing this gap.
-Using the vast generative priors of transformer architectures \cite{vaswani2017attention, brown2020gpt3}, LLMs have demonstrated remarkable competence in synthesizing executable code from natural language specifications \cite{li2022alphacode}.
-Recent pioneering frameworks, such as Eureka \cite{ma2024eureka} and Text2Reward \cite{xie2024text2reward}, have successfully utilized LLMs to propose iteratively refined reward programs through empirical feedback.
+The recent evolution of Large Language Models (LLMs) offers a promising paradigm for addressing this gap.
+Using the generative capabilities of transformer architectures \cite{vaswani2017attention, brown2020gpt3}, LLMs have demonstrated strong performance in synthesizing executable code from natural language specifications \cite{li2022alphacode}.
+Recent frameworks, such as Eureka \cite{ma2024eureka} and Text2Reward \cite{xie2024text2reward}, have successfully utilized LLMs to propose iteratively refined reward functions through empirical feedback.
 However, these methods have primarily targeted single-agent benchmarks.
-Applying autonomous reward generation to cooperative MARL introduces unique vulnerabilities, most notably incentive drift, where generated rewards may inadvertently foster competitive proxy behaviors that dismantle collective coordination.
+Applying LLM-guided reward generation to cooperative MARL introduces unique vulnerabilities, particularly incentive drift, where generated rewards may inadvertently foster competitive proxy behaviors that undermine collective coordination.